divyanshu866/component-lab/README.md

 # ComponentLab

 **The AI-first playground for frontend components.**
-_Currently in development — core editor and preview functionality is live._
+\_Currently in development — core AI-Generation, editor and preview functionality is live.

 ComponentLab is a real-time UI code lab where developers design and iterate on individual frontend components.
 It’s fast, focused, and built for creativity — even before the AI kicks in.